 The Department of Educational Studies is most concerned with those issues that surround the question of what education is and how it can be made better.
 The view of education is at a more fundamental level than the act of teaching, for the teaching is but the end result of a long chain of assumptions and decisions.
+It has long been recognized, but was especially well stated by John Dewey, that the "... educative process has two sides-one psychological and one sociological; and that neither can be subordinated to the other or neglected without evil results following" (My Pedagogic Creed, 1897).
+The ongoing task of this department is to provide answers to the ancient question of what education is or should be, especially in light of the vast quantity of behavioral science research that has accumulated since Dewey wrote his definition nearly a century ago.
 The department attempts to provide students with reliable knowledge about the most fundamental structures of the educational process.
 These broad areas of study include evaluation and measurement, history, philosophy, and sociology of education.